 Mexico's Animal Migrants

 Mexico is one of earth's few mega-biodiverse regions.
 Aside from residents like jaguars, eagles, roadrunners and tarantulas, there are also migrants that come in their millions from all across North and South America.
 Some animal adventurers set out from Mexico, others return to it or travel through.
 Snow Geese, Gray Whales, Free-Tailed Bats, Monarch Butterfl ies, Whale Sharks, Rufous Hummingbirds and the River of Raptors: together their stories create a living map of all of Mexico, with its most iconic animals and most spectacular landscapes.

-Just by making space in our gardens we can provide vital habitats for a large number of wild animals and plants.
-Garden wetlands, dry stone walls, hedgerows, flower meadows and even simply homes for useful creatures can support resident species over the year.
-Sometimes one small step leads to a great change: to help endangered butterfly species, for example, it is enough to plant certain flowers in the garden.
-A scarcely-touched garden is backdrop for the growth and decay of nature over the seasons.
-Time lapse tracks, macro and micro, and slow motion provide an insight into fascinating flora and fauna at our front and back doors.
-This documentary follows biological cycles through the year and shows how gardens can serve as a permanent food source or as a refuge for wildlife.
+By making a little space in our gardens we can provide vital habitats for a large number of wild animals and plants.
+Garden wetlands, dry stone walls, hedgerows and flower meadows can be homes for useful and attractive visitors.
+Sometimes one small step leads to a great change.
+To help endangered butterflies, for example, it can be enough to plant certain flowers in the garden.
+A barely-tended garden is the backdrop for the growth and decay of nature over the seasons.
+Macro and micro timelapse tracks and slow motion provide an insight into fascinating flora and fauna.
+This documentary follows biological cycles through the year to show how gardens can be a permanent food source and refuge for wildlife.